ashoksanem/hallos/README.md

 CI Pipeline @ http://web-ci.devops.fds.com/jenkins/view/HALiOS/

 # To build HAL

-- Clone the repo.
+- Clone the repo
 - Change directory to `halIos/HAL-iOS/Git Projects`
 - Clone the HAL API project (https://code.devops.fds.com/stores/HALApi)
 - Clone the Single Sign On (SSO) project (https://code.devops.fds.com/stores/sso)
 - Build the SSO project acording to the instructions on the SSO README.
 (Currently titled "Installing in HAL")

-Testing
+- Open `HAL-iOS.xcworkspace` and build

+## If building Hal for the first time on a machine
+- run `sudo gem install cocoapods`
+- run `pod install`